 Okayama is the capital of the prefecture of the same name, located in the Chugoku region of Honshu Island.
 Ancient stately city, it is bordered by the Seto Inland Sea and is known for its surrounding orchards, mainly dedicated to the cultivation of peaches which are renowned throughout Japan

-Okayama can be reached quickly from Tokyo by plane, with a few airlines providing a direct connection (1h15 flight time).
+Okayama can be reached quickly from Tokyo by plane, with a few airlines providing a direct connection (1 hour and 15 minutes flight time).
 It can also be reached by train by taking the Shinkansen (Tokaido/Sanyo line), the journey takes about 4 hours.

 Okayama has some major sites, such as the sumptuous Koraku-en garden, one of the three most beautiful gardens in Japan (with Kenroku-en gardens in Kanazawa and Kairaku-en in Mito).
 This garden located in the middle of the Asahi River was erected at the turn of the 18th century and was used for a long time as a resting garden for the daimyo (lords of feudal Japan) before being destroyed during the bombings of the Second World War, then rebuilt in the same way.
 These include the Enyo-Tei Pavilion, where you can admire the view of Yuishinzan Hill and Mount Misao; Kayo-no-ike Lake and its waterfalls; and the Yatsuhashi Bridge.